VasileDurlesteanu/Diary2021/README.md

 # Diary2021
 ### 1st of July

+#### Basic Data Structures
+- Use an Array to Store a Collection of Data
+- Access an Array's Contents Using Bracket Notation
+- Add Items to an Array with push() and unshift()
+- Remove Items from an Array with pop() and shift()
+- Remove Items Using splice()
+- Add Items Using splice()
+- Copy Array Items Using slice()

 #### Debugging
 - Use the JavaScript Console to Check the Value of a Variable
 - Understanding the Differences between the freeCodeCamp and Browser Console